 Vital Toiletries for Backpack Traveling

-Again we all have different needs – but watch out this stuff can get weighty, so keep bottles and packets small.
+Again, we all have different needs – but watch out this stuff can get heavy, so keep bottles and packets small.

 soap (can also be used as shaving cream)